nnnkit/all-docs-blogs/docs/javascript/fundamental/operators/2-comparision-operators.md

 var x = a;
 ```

-What will be the output of the code below on the basis of above code.
+What will be the output of the code below based on the above code?

 ```js
 a == c; // output